Get Involved in Campus Life.

 - locker registration;

-- sponsoring sports events to benefit worthy causes such as hunger and homelessness; and
+- sponsoring events to benefit worthy causes such as hunger and homelessness; and

 - numerous social activities, including a fall orientation reception and the Barristers Ball.

 Officers of the SBA must be in good academic standing (GPA of 2.0 or higher) at the time of their election.
-The SBA, founded in 1970, is a member of the Student Government Association of the University of Baltimore, the National Association of Student Governments, the National Association of Student Bar Associations, and the third circuit of the Law Student Division of the American Bar Association.
-That division is comprised of law schools in Maryland, Pennsylvania, New Jersey and Delaware.
+The SBA, founded in 1970, is a member of the Student Government Association of the University of Baltimore, the National Association of Student Governments, the National Association of Student Bar Associations, and the eleventh circuit of the Law Student Division of the American Bar Association.
+That division is comprised of law schools in Maryland and Washington D.C.
 Faculty Advisor: Associate Dean Jack Lynch

 Students Supporting the Women's Law Center - UBSSWLC